 This website was set up early in 2017, outlining a draft manifesto for a proposed constitutional reform party.
-So far, there hasn’t been enough active interest for a new party to be launched but it seems unlikely that the need for one will go away in the foreseeable future.
+As at September 2017, there hasn’t been enough active interest for a new party to be launched but it seems unlikely that the need for one will go away in the foreseeable future.

 The turmoil following the Brexit vote has convinced many people that our current system is incapable of providing government fit for a mature society.
 But established political parties are so bound up with the existing system, they are unable to recognise how fundamentally flawed it is.
 We cannot expect them to implement the reforms we need. faq